 The Bachelor of Arts degree requires 12 semester hours in the same foreign language or demonstration of proficiency at that level of study.

-- Students must take a minimum of 80 hours of courses outside Mass Communications (ADV, COMM, JRN, PRL, RTV), and LIBA 497--Mass Media and Society); of those a minimum of 65 hours must be Liberal Arts/Science courses, therefore students are limited to a maximum of 44 hours of ADV, COMM, JRN, PRL, and TRV in the 124 hours counted toward graduation requirements.
+- Students must take a minimum of 72 hours of courses outside Mass Communications (ADV, COMM, JRN, PRL, RTV), and LIBA 497--Mass Media and Society and must fulfill requirements of the University Core Curriculum.

 - Students are limited to a maximum of 16 hrs. of 100-200 level courses in Mass Communication.

 - A maximum of 12 hrs. of Mass Communication courses may be accepted as transfer credits from a two-year college.